Atos Parliamentary Newsletter – Summer 2021

 Building on this discussion, Kulveer also spoke at the Business Services Association’s Net Zero summit, speaking alongside Andrew Griffith MP, the UK’s Net Zero Business Champion.
 The discussion focused on the challenge facing all businesses on the road to net zero.
 Kulveer spoke in detail about how data will be key in supporting digital decarbonization assessments and how having the correct datasets will be essential to accelerate towards net zero.

-Kulveer Ranger, SVP Strategy and Communications UK&I and Northern Europe Lead for COP 26 said: “This year is the year of COP26, which brings the world together in the midst of a global pandemic, but with the world still focused on ensuring that generations to come will be healthy and live sustainably.
+Kulveer Ranger, SVP, Head of Strategy, Marketing, Comms & Public Affairs, Northern Europe & APAC and Northern Europe Lead for COP 26 said: “This year is the year of COP26, which brings the world together in the midst of a global pandemic, but with the world still focused on ensuring that generations to come will be healthy and live sustainably.
 That ambition demands net zero is achieved faster, and business will play a key role in this.
 Sharing our knowledge at the CogX Festival and the BSA’s Net Zero summit allow us to open up the debate and underline some of the ways Atos can help in this challenge.”

 Countdown to Tokyo 2020: The ultimate global sporting celebration is here!